 The defendant argued that the sprinkler system the valve was a part of had been drained prior to being worked on and that the ice must have formed from natural cases.
 They also maintained that the ice was an obvious hazard which the plaintiff was aware of, and so that he was comparatively at fault for the accident.

 At the end of the trial, the jury awarded the plaintiff $1,221,282 but reduced the amount because they did find the plaintiff 20% at fault.

-This case is an excellent example of why victims should not hesitate to contact a personal injury attorney, even if they believe they were partially at fault for their accident.
+This case is an excellent example of why victims should not hesitate to contact an attorney, even if they believe they were partially at fault for their accident.

 In the state of New York, comparative negligence allows those who have been injured in an accident to pursue legal action, even if their actions contributed to the accident.
 This means that if the plaintiff is found to also be at fault, the court will determine what percentage of the accident they are liable for.
 Then, if they are awarded damages, that percentage is taken out of the amount awarded.

 For example, if your case goes to trial and you are awarded $10,000, but the court determines that you are 30% at fault, the amount you will receive is $7,000.